 What are the warning signs to help you avoid working with a lab that produces these kinds of results?
 Academically, a dermatopathologist must complete four years of medical school, plus a residency and fellowship, to acquire the proficiency to make accurate diagnoses.
 Don’t be shy about requesting credentials, paying close attention to reputable institutions and US board-certified accreditation in dermatopathology before making your selection.

 High Technical Quality

-Returning to the example from before, when the dermatologist requested to review her mother’s slides, she found the immunohistochemical stains in poor quality.
+Returning to the example from before, when the dermatologist requested to review the patient’s slides, she found the immunohistochemical stains in poor quality.
 A red chromogen overstained the cells and made the lesion appear more worrisome than it was.

 It isn’t easy to make quality reads if the specimens don’t meet industry standards.
 As a practicing dermatologist, you’ve worked years to earn the trust of your patients.
 In return, 67 percent of patients report to trust or strongly trust their physicians.
 All the more reason to demand that your dermatopathology partner meet the same level of quality you strive for.

 During your selection process, vet the lab to make sure it meets current laboratory accreditation standards.
 Nearly 70 percent of people choose their providers based on positive online reviews.
 You’re no different, so do your homework and see what existing and former clients have to say.

 Back to our example, the patient’s diagnosis was missing a key component: the microscopic description.
 Also, the diagnosis did not correlate with the clinical findings.
 It took two weeks for the dermatopathologist daughter to receive the glass slides, wasting precious time.